 The GIGA’s experts closely examine the causes and consequences of both the peaceful and violent progression of conflicts in the Middle East and North Africa.
 In doing so, they take into account questions related to public security, security sector reform, and the relationship between military and civil power.
-They also examine the dynamics of violence as well as the opportunities and challenges presented by power-sharing arrangements.
+They also examine the dynamics of violence and the opportunities and challenges presented by power-sharing arrangements.
 In particular, they focus on the following questions:

 - How important are old institutional structures and new agreements in the balancing of interests between various political actors?

 - Can choosing specific rules and institutions – for example, power-sharing agreements – prevent violence and secure peace?